Configuring a Pipeline

 • Create Table

-If you have a role defined as a Snowflake pipeline default, this property is already configured.
+If you have a role defined as a Snowflake pipeline default, the role is used in this property.
+Otherwise, the property is set to Public by default.
 Update the configuration as needed.

 If you have a warehouse defined as a Snowflake pipeline default, this property is already configured.
 Update the warehouse as needed.